Boolean263/cc-bake/README.md

 * Accept recipes in "Chef Format" (blocked by [this pull request][CC-PR1042] against CyberChef, though one could possibly transform to JSON in `cc-bake`)
 * Add an option to list all options supported by the server (blocked by [this pull request][CCS-PR22] against CyberChef-server)
-* Allow recipe files to be "run" directly if they start with something like `#!/usr/bin/env cc-bake -f`
 * Parallel requests, perhaps?
 Depends on how well CyberChef-server handles parallel requests

 ---